dlee1828/dlee1828.github.io/markdown/make-phony.md

 FAILED (0/1 passed)
 ```

-After some digging, I learned that the reason this test failed was because Docker prevents programs from setting system-wide limits through `ulimit` (see [here](https://stackoverflow.com/a/24331638)).
+After some digging, I learned that the reason the test failed was because Docker prevents programs from setting system-wide limits through `ulimit` (see [here](https://stackoverflow.com/a/24331638)).
 The `fopen-fail` test attempts to use `ulimit -n 512` to limit the maximum number of open file descriptors.
 But Docker prevents this from happening, which results in a segmentation fault when the test runs.
 So I manually ran `ulimit -n 512` prior to running the test, and that got it to pass.

 ## Gathering information